 Arrival in Delhi

-Indira Gandhi International Airport - Upon arriving at Delhi Airport, a representative will warmly welcome you and assist with your transfer to the hotel.
+Indira Gandhi International Airport - Upon arrival at Delhi Airport, a representative will warmly welcome you and assist with your transfer to the hotel.
 Once there, proceed with the hotel check-in.

 Delhi City Tour

 Red Fort - The Red Fort is a significant historical fort located in Delhi, India.
-Built in 1639 by the fifth Mughal Emperor, Shah Jahan, as the palace of his fortified capital, Shahjahanabad, the fort is named for its massive red sandstone walls and is adjacent to the older Salimgarh Fort, constructed by Islam Shah Suri in 1546 AD.
-It served as the main residence for the Mughal emperors for nearly 200 years, until 1856.
-Situated in the heart of Delhi, it houses several museums.
+Built in 1639 by the fifth Mughal Emperor, Shah Jahan, as the palace of his fortified capital Shahjahanabad, it is named for its massive red sandstone walls.
+It stands next to the older Salimgarh Fort, constructed by Islam Shah Suri in 1546 AD.
+Serving as the main residence for the Mughal emperors for nearly 200 years until 1856, it is centrally located in Delhi and houses several museums.

 Chandni Chowk - Explore Chandni Chowk